ghkhashayar/docs/docs/widgets.md

 ---
 ### Vue component
-You can access all attributes in vue component by defining them as `prop`.
+You can access all attributes in the Vue component by defining them as `prop`.

 Example to access name:
 ```vue